 What is Camp Wood?
 Camp Wood is a YMCA camp that has been running since 1916.
 It is accredited by the American Camp Association — a process that has over 300 safety and quality standards to which they must adhere.
 The Episcopal Diocese of Kansas has held camp there, the first week of June, since 1937.
 Camp Wood has a one-of-a-kind view, sitting atop the Cottonwood River Valley with the Flint Hills as a backdrop.
 It is a beautiful facility made up of 868 acres.
 See more about our beloved Camp Wood here: http://www.campwood.org/

 What is Mega Camp?
-We hold three separate camp sessions all one week at the same facility.
+We hold three separate camp sessions all in one week at the same facility.
 We have the entire camp to ourselves and fill it with 250 Episcopal campers and staff!
-We offer separate lodging, activities, worship, schedule, and staff for each age group: Elementary (3-5), Junior High (6-8), and Senior High (9-12).
+We offer separate lodging, activities, worship, schedule, and staff for each age group: Elementary (those who have finished grades 3-5), Junior High (those who have finished grades 6-8), and Senior High (those who have finished grades 9-12).
 You may have heard camp referenced to as: Episcopal Summer Camp, Camp, Mega Camp, Episcopal Summer Mega Camp….it’s all the same thing. 🙂

 What will my child be doing each day?

 - Each age-group has their own 90-minute “program” time in which they learn about the Christian faith and the Episcopal church with the Episcopal Camp Staff.